onibrute/WoW-Mob-Recognition/README.md

 ## 🎮 Context and Concept

 World of Warcraft features thousands of mobs (non-playable characters or monsters) with diverse appearances and loot tables.
-Recognizing them visually from screenshots is a human skill — but can it be taught to an AI?
+Recognizing them visually from screenshots is a human skill, but can it be taught to an AI?

 This application attempts to answer that by:
 - Building a dataset of images using 3D models from Wowhead.com